 I concede he’s probably right.
 By the end of the book, I still couldn’t come up with a better word for these processes.

-The meditation techniques come from Buddhism and Hinduism, sans mythology, remolded for secular consumption.
+The meditation techniques come from Buddhism, sans mythology, remolded for secular consumption.
 The process (click here if you want Harris to talk you through it) involves sitting still, focusing on your breathing, and trying to stop thinking.
 It’s easy to describe, hard as nails to do.
 I haven’t succeeded yet.

 By the testimony of those who succeed, when you’re able to cease all thought — even if only for a few moments — you can break the illusion of your “I” self, and see things as if in another dimension.
 Thoughts appear as discrete objects.
 Sounds can be tasted, sights heard.
 Emotions are accentuated and untainted, like love — boundless love even for strangers.
 You are in a state of “clear, nonjudgmental, and undistracted attention to the contents of your consciousness”.
 Rather than being “lost in thought”, you are actually seeing thoughts (or hearing them, or feeling them, or smelling them).
 You no longer feel like there is an “I” perched in your head behind your eyes, looking out of a body you control; the illusion of the self is broken.